 Chase also won’t charge a fee at non-network ATMs.
 However, you still pay fees from the network provider.
 The enhanced monthly deposit limits, complimentary wire transfers and protection benefits are the main reasons to choose this account.
 Being able to get complimentary personal account benefits is nice too.

 Regarding the Positive Pay and Reverse Positive Pay Protection benefits, these benefits are only available for this account and the upper-tier Platinum Business Checking account.
-Like the entry-level Total Business Checking, each excess item fee is $0.40.
+Each excess item fee is $0.40.

 How to Waive the $30 Monthly Fee

 The monthly fee is $30 per month for Chase Performance Business Checking®.
-You can waive the monthly fee with a minimum $35,000 combined average daily balance in qualifying business deposit accounts.
-Waiving the fee is more difficult than with the Chase Total Business Checking.
+You can waive the monthly fee with a minimum of $35,000 combined average daily balance in qualifying business deposit accounts.
 Paying the $30 fee can be worth it if you want the extra banking perks.

 One incentive to keep all of your business cash (and waive this checking fee) at Chase is linking a mid-tier Chase Business Premier Savings℠.
 This account usually costs $20 per month unless you have a $25,000 combined average daily balance between your Chase Business deposit accounts.